pascale64/accounts/README.md

 this code works unfortunatly, but is identical to the code that does not work; This is a short version of my project which has a problem with a view function that does not return upon validate, it is the funtion "books" which does not return on the main project.
-Now I understand Github I will add that latter, but it is a lot larger with several foriegn keys

-Follow these steps and all should work!!!!!
+Now I understand Github I will add that latter, but it is a lot larger with several foriegn keys The file bilan13 are the items that need to be added to the books one row at a time using the add_book link Follow these steps and all should work!!!!!

 python3 -m venv env